Truce of the Wolf and Other Tales of Old Italy

-Truce of the Wolf and Other Tales of Old Italy is a collection of seven Italian stories retold for children by Mary Gould Davis.
-They include a legend about Saint Francis of Assisi and a story from the Decameron.
-Illustrated by Jay Van Everen, it was first published in 1931 and was a Newbery Honor recipient in 1932.
+Truce of the Wolf and Other Tales of Old Italy is a 1931 children's collection of seven Italian folklore stories written by Mary Gould Davis and illustrated by Jan Van Everen.
+Six of the stories are retellings of existing stories, including the legend of Saint Francis of Assisi and a story from the Decameron; in the seventh, The Tale of Nanni, an intelligent donkey helps a shoemaker aid an injured priest.
+The book earned a Newbery Honor in 1931.